 Surgeon: David Xu, MD | Year: 2019

-The conjunctiva was then repositioned over the globe and closed with interrupted 6-0 plain sutures.
-The speculum and drapes were removed, antibiotic-steroid drops were placed in the eye, and a patch and shield were placed over the eye.
+The peripheral retina was meticulously inspected with scleral depression, and there were no retinal breaks present.
+A partial air fluid exchange was performed.
+The ports were removed, and the sclerostomies were inspected and found to be watertight.
+The eye was physiologic pressure by finger tension.
+Subconjunctival antibiotic was injected into the inferior fornix.
+The speculum and drapes were removed, antibiotic-steroid drops were placed in the eye, and a shield was placed over the eye.
 The patient was then transported to the recovery unit in stable condition.